 Trail #5 is on the ridge and it connects the four previous ones.
 This is where you'll find the lookouts.

-Trail #6 to #10 are short, flat walking paths right at the entrance of Dakeng Scenic Area.
-The tracks take you through thick forests, and stay at lower elevation, so don't expect any views like the one on the picture at the top of this page.
+Trail #6 to #10 are short, not-too-steep walking paths right at the entrance of Dakeng Scenic Area.
+The tracks take you through thick forests, and stay at lower elevation.
 When you're coming on Dongshan Rd, look for a cemetery on your left, just before the big traffic circle.
 The trails are right behind.

 You'll hear people giving advice: "oh, the best place to see them is at the start of trail #2..." or "I've seen them by the bridge after the campground..."
 I've even heard people saying that they now stick around one of the huts at the top of the ridge for food.